nchursin/json2apex/README.md

 5. Press Enter
 6. You will see generated Apex code.
 Also a text input appears in the bottom of the buffer.
 Use this input to change generated class names quickly.

-You've got formatted Apex class opened in a new buffer.
-You can change class names or just copy it to your project.

 ###Nearest future
 Add XML convertion